 The LMIA exemption code is C13.Read more ›

-Arguably the most important part of any spousal or common-law sponsorship application is establishing that a relationship is not encompassed by s.
-4(1) of the Immigration and Refugee Protection Regulations, SOR/2002-227 (“IRPR”), which provides that:
+Arguably the most important part of any spousal or common-law sponsorship application is establishing that a relationship is not encompassed by r.
+4(1) of the Immigration and Refugee Protection Regulations, SOR/2002-227 (“IRPR”).
+Regulation 4(1) provides that:

 4. (1) For the purposes of these Regulations, a foreign national shall not be considered a spouse, a common-law partner or a conjugal partner of a person if the marriage, common-law partnership or conjugal partnership

 (a) was entered into primarily for the purpose of acquiring any status or privilege under the Act; or